 AHAs and BHAs are Both Hydroxy Acids Used to Treat Acne, but Differ in How They Affect the Skin

-Examples of widely-used AHAs: Glycolic acid, lactic acid, mandelic acid
+Examples of Widely-used AHAs: Glycolic acid (most common), lactic acid, mandelic acid

-- Comparing the Effectiveness of AHAs and BHAs
+- AHAs and BHAs Are Similar in Effectiveness

-Hydroxy acids are a group of acids used to treat a variety of skin conditions, including acne.
+Hydroxy acids are a group of acids that are used primarily for their ability to exfoliate the skin, and are used to treat a variety of skin conditions, including acne.
+For the purposes of this article, we will zero in on how they are used for acne.
 There are two main classes of hydroxy acids:

 - Alpha hydroxy acids (AHAs)